-Using alumni networks is a great starting point for any college student’s career.
+Using alumni networks is an ideal starting point for any college student’s career.

 Whether you’re a professor, adviser, or career counselor, you serve as an excellent resource for your students when it comes to networking.
-Because of your position, you have access to a large network of alumni who could help your current students advance their careers.
+Because of your position, you have access to a vast network of alumni who can help your current students advance their careers.

 Alumni networks serve as a crucial pool of advice and career opportunities for college students.
-With 80 percent of jobs not advertised, networking is a great way for college students to break into their industry.
-Most college students are searching for ways to network their way into internships and jobs, and alumni can serve as the initial stepping stone.
+According to a 2020 Jobvite survey, 45% of job seekers found out about job openings through friends, and 31% found out through their professional networks.
+Networking is an excellent way for college students to break into their industries.
+Most college students are searching for ways to network into internships and jobs; and alumni can serve as the first stepping stone.

 When helping students connect with alumni, it’s important to be strategic.
 Ideally, you should connect your current students with students you have a good relationship with.
 This way, you serve as a mutual connection between the student and alum, and you avoid putting your current student in an awkward situation.

-To help students tap into these networks, consider these ideas to for connecting students with alumni:
+To help students tap into alumni networks, consider these ideas for connecting current and past students:

 Connecting your students to alumni for informational interviews is a great networking opportunity.
 This allows students to approach alumni for professional advice without blindly contacting someone.

 Informational interviews are also a great way for students to learn more about their major and gain helpful advice from a professional.
-In fact, this informational interview could lead to a future job shadow or internship opportunity your student could benefit from as well.
+In fact, this informational interview could lead to a future job shadow or internship opportunity from which your student could benefit.

 Job shadows are also a great networking opportunity for your current students.
 If you want your students to see how their university education applies to the real world, alumni can show them the connection.